 It has the ferry terminal, hotels, and most of the tourist shops and restaurants.

 The further you drive from there the better chance you have of finding deer and sheep rather than people.

-If the Weather Gods of Scotland are kind to you(and they hardly ever are) you can see quite a bit before being pummeled by rain.
+If the Weather Gods of Scotland are kind to you(and they hardly ever are) you can see quite a bit before the rain comes.

-This castle has been sitting there since the 5th Century and is open to the public in the summertime.
+This castle has sat there since the 5th Century and is open to the public in the summertime.